 When the Darkness Still Won't Lift

-I'm at the end of a rope I feel like was never even attached to anything.
-Like a Saturday Morning Looney Tunes special.
-Wile E. Coyote ran off a cliff, realizes he's falling, and starts climbing back up a rope that is falling down the same cliff he is.
-He's desperately climbing but ultimately, going down the same canyon he fell into the first time.
+I'm at the end of a rope that was never attached to anything.
+It feels like a scene from a Saturday Morning Looney Tunes special.
+Wile E. Coyote runs off a cliff, realizes he's falling and starts climbing back up a rope that is falling down the same cliff he is.
+He's desperately climbing this rope, but ultimately it's going down the same canyon he is falling into.

 But it's all just ropes and cliffs.
 I'm still falling in that canyon.

-John Piper is an author, pastor, and pretty smart guy.
-He wrote a famous book called "When I don't desire God" that's all about how God wants us to be happy but there are things that get in the way.
-He specifically has a chapter called "when the darkness does not lift" that's about mental health and the realities that Christians may need something more than a daily bible reading plan.
+John Piper is an author, pastor, and pretty intelligent guy.
+He wrote a famous book called "When I don't desire God," that's all about how God wants us to be happy, but there are things that get in the way.
+He specifically has a chapter called "when the darkness does not lift" about mental health and the reality that Christians may need something more than a daily bible reading plan.

-There are several great points from that book that I highly recommend but I think it ultimately gets summed up in this:
+There are several significant points from that book that I highly recommend, but I think it ultimately gets summed up in this: